FABcamp/SimonGPIO2.0/Documentation/Bill Of Materials.md

 #### PCBs
 ###### For the soldering project.

  Some parts can be reused from Breadboard section of the project.
 PCB costs will depend on your fabhouse.
-We got 65 for $500 from [Bay Area Circuits][11]
+We got 65 for $500 from [Bay Area Circuits][11].
+You will also need solder, soldering irons, copper wick, etc.

 for each student: